andrewcmyers/lwon/README.md

 ## Syntax

+Although all the mandated syntax sticks to ASCII, LWON input is a sequence of Unicode characters, normally using UTF-8 encoding.

 * `{` introduces a dictionary, which is a sequence of key-value pairs, where keys are string values.
 Keys may be repeated.
 Keys may be separated from values by a colon (`:`).
 Key/value pairs may optionally